Workplace communication statistics (2022)

 Business languages for international teams

-Verbal and written communication is one of the most important communication types anywhere — including the workplace.
+Verbal and written communication is one of the most important communication types anywhere — including in the workplace.
 And, to communicate in written or verbal form, businesses will need to choose an appropriate business language.

 Now, when all teammates have the same mother tongue, the question of an appropriate business language for team communication is not a challenge.